 Especially when you expand into new markets, you can see irregularities more quickly.
 Set automatic alerts to detect deviations in the delivery process, delivery times, and delivery quality at an early stage.
 This allows you to react quickly and flexibly and adjust the process - without your customers noticing.

 However, a central analytics tool is also an extremely useful travel companion when entering new markets, as up-to-date data and comparisons always allow you to quickly see where things are going wrong and thus react flexibly to changes.

-Such a solution enables you to independently create dashboards and reports tailored to specific challenges and to establish individualised monitoring and analysis of your shipping processes in each country.
+Such a solution enables you to independently create dashboards and reports tailored to specific challenges and to establish individualized monitoring and analysis of your shipping processes in each country.

-With the help of Delivery Services Analytics from Seven Senders, delivery developments and trends can also be predicted and analysed much more precisely than before.
+With the help of Delivery Services Analytics from Seven Senders, delivery developments and trends can also be predicted and analyzed much more precisely than before.

 Well prepared for peak and crisis times

 Corona restrictions meet e-commerce boom: Flexibility and carrier mix are also advantageous in the long term in peak times and with the growing parcel volume.

 It may happen that a carrier cannot deliver as planned because hubs have to close.
 Depending on the restrictions in the country or of the individual carriers, it is ideally decided who will transport the parcel on the last mile.